- By Mike Hammer

 Bruce Jenner, Decathlon

-Olympic Experience: Jenner was the all-American boy.
+Olympic Experience: Jenner was the all-American boy (he is now, of course, Caitlyn Jenner, and a woman).
 The ruggedly handsome blue-collar kid from Mt.
 Kisco, N.Y., finished 10th at the Munich games in 1972.
 Hell-bent on doing better, he spent the next four years in an intense training program while selling insurance to maintain his amateur status.
 His hard work paid off: Not only did he win a gold medal, but he set a new world record in the Games’ most grueling event.

 Epilogue: Jenner returned from Montreal a hero and used his status to launch a film and broadcasting career.
 He long-jumped from the front of a Wheaties box to a starring role in the CHiPs TV series and the Village People movie, Can’t Stop the Music, which won him decidedly less favorable reviews — the one-time World’s Greatest Athlete received the Golden Raspberry Award in 1980 for Worst Actor in the disco flop.
-His TV career was marginally more successful, with guest star shots on prime-time series and game shows and stints as a sports commentator.
-He struck gold again in 2007, when he offered up a new (cosmetically altered) image as the neutered patriarch on the wildly popular surreality show Keeping Up With the Kardashians.
+His TV career was more successful, with guest star shots on prime-time series and game shows and stints as a sports commentator.
+He struck gold again in 2007, when he offered up a new image as the neutered patriarch on the wildly popular surreality show Keeping Up With the Kardashians.
+More recently, he has become an inspiring transgender symbol and the star of the TV show on the E Network, I Am Cait.

 Mary Lou Retton, Gymnastics